GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

     curl -L https://obj.umiacs.umd.edu/sergek/shared/ecoli_hifi_subset24x.fastq.gz -o hifi.fastq.gz
     curl -L https://obj.umiacs.umd.edu/sergek/shared/ecoli_ont_subset50x.fastq.gz -o ont.fastq.gz
     ```
-You can see that this dataset is for ecoli and there is both HiFi and ONT data included.
+You can see that this dataset is for *E. coli* and there is both HiFi and ONT data included.

 We could follow what we did with Hifiasm and just run Verkko in our notebook environment like so: